 - Name and address of the recipient,

 - HSN code of goods or accounting code of services*

-- The quantity of goods (number) and unit (metre, kg etc.)
+- Quantity of goods (number) and unit (metre, kg etc.)

-- The total value of the supply of goods/services
+- Total value of the supply of goods/services.

-- The applicable rate of GST (Rates of CGST, SGST, IGST, UTGST, and cess clearly mentioned)
+- GST applicable rate (Rates of CGST, SGST, IGST, UTGST, and cess is mentioned)

-- Delivery address if it is different from the place of supply
+- Delivery address if it differs from the place of supply.

 - HSN Code:

-This ends the post.
+With that, we end this post on the tax invoice.
 Let us know your opinion by commenting below.